Business Management with Entrepreneurship

 In a nutshell

-On this course, you will develop a range of skills vital for setting up your business.
+Gain comprehensive knowledge and develop a range of skills vital for setting up your business.
 As well as the theories and practices of managing a business, you will learn how to identify opportunities, develop your ideas and raise start-up funds.
-Even if self-employment is not for you, these skills are welcomed by employers looking for creative and innovative thinkers who can look ahead to develop future business.
+If self-employment is not for you, these skills are valued and welcomed by employers looking for creative and innovative thinkers who can look ahead to develop future business.

-• Learn to understand and use data and how it informs your business decisions
+- Learn to understand data and how it informs your business decisions

 students accepted